 Apple Wallet has long had the ability to save boarding passes and public transport tickets, among other things, and Android Pay recently added the boarding pass feature as well.
 While using them won’t make a big difference on a personal level, if all paper tickets and printouts were replaced by electronic versions, it’d definitely have a positive impact on the environment.

 Although I do regularly use Apple Wallet and enjoy having my tickets on my phone instead of an easily-lost piece of paper, it’s important to make sure the company you’re traveling with doesn’t penalize you for not having a printed ticket.
 I’m looking at you, DB Bahn!

 Solar Recharging Kits

-We reviewed and liked an earlier model of one of Goal Zero’s solar recharging kits, and as solar panel technology has improved in recent years, the company has expanded its lineup.
+We used and liked an earlier model of one of Goal Zero’s solar recharging kits, and as solar panel technology has improved in recent years, the company has expanded its lineup.
 The Nomad 20 is a particularly popular option, being powerful enough to charge a smartphone, tablet, or portable battery, while still fitting in a daypack.

 If you’ve got enough patience and sunshine hours, you may even be able to recharge a laptop from it, although it’d take forever.
 There is a larger 50W version, however, that’s much more likely to do the job before the end of time.
 Maybe they should call it the Digital Nomad 50 instead?